abcotvdata/households-more-than-4-people/README.md

 ### Background

 This month, the federal government launched a program offering free at-home COVID-19 tests.
 Every household is eligible for four tests.
-But, data from the U.S. Census estimates that nearly 12 million households have more than 4 people – and, poorer neighborhoods tend to have more households with more than 4 people.
+But, data from the U.S. Census estimates that nearly 12 million households have more than 4 people – and, poorer neighborhoods or neighborhoods of color tend to have more households with more than 4 people.

 ### Sourcing & Language